codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 1. Commit the changes.

-The Promotion Policy is added to the Promotion List.
+* The Promotion Policy is added to the Promotion List.
 (NIMA: is the newest policy displayed first by default??)
-If there are multiple Promotion Polcies, you can define the priority of the Policies, and
+* If there are multiple Promotion Policies that match the same Product or Environments, the order in which the Policies are listed determines which Promotion Policy is applied.
+The priority is in descending order.
+* The Match Promotion Policy allows you to select any Product and Environment pair and review the Promotion Policy associated with it.

 ### Define priority for Promotion Policies